 Some of these cameras in the chart above are quite different from others, so read below for an explanation of the different types of cameras you can use for astronomy photography.

-If you want to read the full results of this analysis, see RMG Astronomy Photography of the Year 2020: Data Analysis.
+If you want to read the full results of this analysis, see our overview of astrophotography equipment.

 2. Best DSLR and mirrorless cameras for astrophotography